Office 2021 is the next version of Microsoft Office for consumers and small businesses coming out 5 October 2021. Here’s what we know so far.

 - Accessibility improvements

-It’s unlikely that Office 2021 will have any cloud based features like Excel data types (Stock prices etc).
+Office 2021 will NOT have most of the popular cloud based features like Excel data types (Stock prices etc).
 But Stock images etc is included as well as Translation are available.

 Windows and Mac

 Office 2021 will be available for Windows and Mac desktops.

 32-bit and 64-bit versions for Windows.
 Only 64-bit for Mac.